 So the nineties movies made progress, but it wasn’t enough.
 It wasn’t until now, the third generation of Disney movies, that the rules really changed.
 You see, with this generation there are no rules.
 Anything goes.
 And that’s really the way it should be.
 That’s the way to keep the audience guessing and in for surprises of great creativity.
 Just look at Frozen (no parents, and a spell about love broken by love between the sisters, not romantic love,) or The Princess and the Frog, (where the mother is the parental figure and not the father, for once, in this story about New Orleans life and protagonists that literally become frogs for a large amount of the film.)
 But in order to understand how we got here requires some pretty deep attempts at look back.
 Looking at the older, original movies means going back to a much simpler time..
 Snow White, Sleeping Beauty, and Cinderella were the original three, and these movies all have quite a lot in common.
 For this review, let’s focus only on Sleeping Beauty.

 Sleeping Beauty might fit right into that first generation time zone, when women were innocent and naive, but it still has a lot to offer.
-While it might not seem very creative on the surface (lots of comparisons can be made to Snow White with the Seven Dwarves taking care of her in a cottage – a cabin, in the woods being replaced by three fairies here,) there is actually a lot to appreciate about this movie.
+While it might not seem very creative on the surface (lots of comparisons can be made to Snow White with the Seven Dwarves taking care of the protagonist in a cottage / cabin, in the woods being replaced by three fairies here,) there is actually a lot to appreciate about this movie.
 First up is the story that sets these four women (Aurora – “Sleeping Beauty” and the three fairies,) on their journey into the woods.
 Aurora is born to the King and Queen and all of the fairies in the land come to see the baby to pay their respects and offer gifts.
 Only the evil witch Maleficent does not receive an invitation, and she is none too pleased about it.

 There are three little fairies that show up before Maleficent and start bestowing the baby with gifts.
 These are Flora, Fauna, and Merryweather.
 Their colors are red, green, and blue.
-Try remembering which color goes with which fairy.
+Try remembering which color goes with which fairy, I dare you.
 While being able to match the names to the colors isn’t important, the colors do come into play in the story later on as two of the fairies have a fight over which color Aurora’s dress should be.
-And this becomes such a big issue that it gives away Auroras location to the enemy, but we’ll get to that one later.
+And this becomes such a big issue that it gives away Aurora’s location to the enemy, but we’ll get to that one later.
 For now, in the castle, with the fairies presenting their gifts, the first two fairies give theirs and the gifts they present are beauty and song.
 But before the third fairy can give her gift to the baby, the doors of the throne room burst open, a green flame appears, and Maleficent forms from the smoke.

 Maleficent puts a curse on the child.
 She says that on Aurora’s sixteenth birthday, the girl will prick her finger on a spinning wheel and instantly die.
 Kind of a harsh curse to put on a baby.
 But there’s some good news.
 The last fairy hasn’t given her gift yet.
 While she can’t just reverse or undo Maleficent’s curse entirely, she can help.
 This fairy basically amends the curse by saying that Aurora won’t die when she pricks her finger, but instead will fall into a deep sleep.
 And she can be awoken from that sleep only by true loves kiss.
 At this point the king has all of the spinning wheels in the castle burned and the three fairies come up with a plan of their own to keep Aurora safe.

 The three fairies decide that they will now raise Aurora away from the kingdom in that cottage in the woods.
 This is one of those problematic ideas.
 The King and Queen are just okay with the fairies taking their baby, and with never seeing their child for sixteen years?
-The movie tries to reason it by saying if the fairies start hiding Aurora now, then Maleficent will never know where to look, but C’mon.
-How about wait until she turns turn or fifteen to take her away from her parents.
+The movie tries to reason it by saying if the fairies start hiding Aurora now, then Maleficent will never know where to look, but c’mon.
+How about wait until she turns ten or fifteen to take her away from her parents.
 And if it is such a massive secret, then maybe the fairies should not have been so careless with their magic, during the dress color changing scene, when their magic colors fly through the chimney, up into the air, and give away Aurora’s location to a passing sparrow, (Maleficent’s pet.)
 But as far as the fairies taking Aurora at such a young age, the movie makes the point that the earlier in life they start hiding her, and she disappears, the better.
-And it wants us to just go with that.
+And it wants us to just be okay with that logic.

 Another problem has to do with the Fairies giving up their magic.
 When Aurora is born and they decide to raise her, they also decide to give up their magic.
 They lock their wands in a chest and change to human size (they were all tiny fairies before doing this.)
 Again, it would have made much more sense for them to keep their wands and abilities until Aurora turned fifteen or so, but they decide if they live a human life for all these years, then Maleficent will never find them.
 Fair enough.
 But then, sixteen years later, they realize that they don’t know how to bake a cake or make a dress without using magic.
 Really?
 What have they been doing for the past sixteen years?
 And now… they get out their wands.
 So they gave up their wands for sixteen years, and now at the very same time that the curse is supposed to happen, this is when they decide to get the wands out again?